matham/ceed/doc/source/guide/stage.rst

 This video shows multiple how to create a stage and name it, how to drag a sequence of functions into it and how to drag a shape and shape group into it.

+Each stage has three "shelves" where you can drag objects ordered vertically as stages, functions, and shapes.
+The controller only lets you drop the dragged object into the correct shelf, depending on the object.

 .. video:: ../media/guide/stage_create.webm

 .. _preview-stage: